 - Review the documentation that came with your motherboard.
-Become familiar with component placement, requirements, cautions, and cable connections. - Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
-Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
-Remove the cover from the node as described in Section 6-7. - Compare the holes in the motherboard with those in the floor of the node, then add or remove standoffs as needed. - 4.
-Secure the motherboard to the floor of the node tray using the rounded, Phillips head screws included for this purpose.
-Do not exceed eight pounds of torque when tightening down the motherboard. - Install the expansion card associated with the motherboard if the chassis is a hot-swappable version.
-Refer to the next section for instructions on installing the expansion card - Secure the CPU(s), heatsinks, and other components to the motherboard as described in the motherboard documentation.

-- 7. Connect the cables between the motherboard, backplane, chassis, front panel, and power supply, as needed. - 8.
-Replace the expansion card bracket and secure the bracket with a screw. - 9.
-Repeat steps 3 5 for the remaining nodes.
+Become familiar with component placement, requirements, cautions, and cable connections. - Power down the node with the operating system and remove the cord from the rear of the power supply as described in Section 6-3.
+Remove the node from the chassis as described in Section 6-4.
+Remove the node cover as described in Section 6-5. - Compare the mounting holes in the node with those in the motherboard.
+Add or remove standoffs as needed. - Secure the motherboard to the floor of the node tray using the rounded, Phillips head screws included for this purpose.
+Do not exceed eight pounds of torque when tightening down the motherboard. - Refer to the next section of this for instructions on installing the expansion card - After installing the expansion card, secure the CPU(s), heatsinks, and other components to the motherboard as described in the motherboard documentation. - Connect the cables between the motherboard, backplane, front panel, and power supply, as needed. - 7.
+Return the node to the chassis and power up the node.